mattermost/docs/source/install/cloud-changelog.md

  - Fixed an issue with the plugin ``/public`` handling for subpaths.
  - Fixed an issue where selecting **Pinned** on a post in the Threads view would result in the right-hand side being stuck in a loading state.
  - Fixed an issue where the profile popover did not dismiss when opening a modal through a shortcut.
- - Fixed an issue where the "Run Deletion Job Now" button for Data Retention wasn’t disabled when all policies were set to "keep forever".
+ - Fixed an issue where the **Run Deletion Job Now** button for Data Retention wasn’t disabled when all policies were set to **keep forever**.
  - Fixed an issue that prevented the creation of the initial admin user for new servers.
  - Fixed an issue where making a channel non-read-only required a refresh of the client to see the change.
  - Fixed an issue where Top Channels for Insights didn't show results if the current user's configured timezone wasn't present in MySQL's ``mysql.time_zone_name table``.